 Here are the top 3 walks we recommend for enthusiastic walkers staying with us for a few days.

 This is simply one of the most beautiful walks, passing Porthcurno.
 We would advise walking one way, and taking a bus back from Lands End to St Just as it is a tough walk.
-The path is uneven and steep in parts but this invariably reveals hidden, excluded coves of shear, yet smooth Cornish granite giving way to brilliant, white sandy beaches.
+The path is uneven and steep in parts but this invariably reveals hidden, excluded coves of sheer, yet smooth Cornish granite giving way to brilliant, white sandy beaches.
 The landscape changes as you head to the mainland’s most westerly point, with less sandy coves and jagged cliffs that lead the eye to hidden arches and caves that are only accessed by tiny streams and rapids that carve their way to the beach.
 It is a challenging but rewarding hike and until you near Lands End it is a largely quiet and unpopulated stretch.
 Finishing up at one of Cornwall’s most famous landmarks, you’ll be treated to a host of cafes and plenty of areas to sit and take in the far end of England, and your legs will most likely need it!

 1.Lamorna – Lands End: 10 miles